What Does Stomata Mean?

-Stomata may also be known, or spelled as, stomate.
+Stomata may also be known, or spelled as, stoma or stomate.

 Stomata are made up of two cells, known as guard cells, and an opening known as a stoma.
 This arrangement, when viewed through a microscope, resembles a small mouth.

 The guard cells, or what can be viewed as “lips”, respond directly to environmental factors, and can swell to close off the stoma, or deflate to open it.
 This opening and closing regulates the intake or release of carbon dioxide, oxygen, and water vapor.
 When the guard cells are deflated, carbon dioxide (CO2) and oxygen enter the plant through the stoma.
 CO2 and water are converted into sugars for nutrients, and oxygen is used for respiration.
 In addition, oxygen created from photosynthesis is released through these pores.

 Although plants benefit greatly from this process, it is not without risk.
 When the guard cells deflate and the stoma is open, the plant becomes vulnerable to water loss.
 This is especially true in hot, dry environments where a plant can experience significant water loss through the stomata.

 The location of the stomata on plants depends on where the plant usually grows.
 Water plants like lilies have their stomata on the tops of their leaves, since their undersides are under water.
 Other plants like cannabis have their stomata located on the undersides of the leaves.
 Many species of plants have stomata on both the tops and bottoms of their leaves.